-Ladies Ministries hosts two "Festivals of Worship" annually to promote Mothers' Memorial.
-The Mothers' Memorial Offering is received each Mothers' Day.
-It should be sent to the District Ladies Ministries Secretary by June 17.
+The Mothers' Memorial Offering is received annually on Mothers' Day.
+It should be sent to the District Ladies Ministries Secretary by the last Sunday in June.
 Fifty percent of this offering is sent to the national Ladies Ministries with the remaining 50% staying in Oklahoma to support various ministries.
-These ministries include Tupelo Children's Mansion, Global Missions, North American Missions, Lighthouse Ranch for Boys, Children's Ministries, Women of Worth, and Haven of Hope.
+These ministries include Tupelo Children's Mansion, Global Missions, North American Missions, Lighthouse Ranch for Boys, Children's Ministries, Women of Worth, the Deborah Project and Haven of Hope.
 Other Ladies Ministries programs include Ladies Prayer International, Reflections Magazine, ABLE Ministries, H.O.P.E. and Today's Christian Girl.